 - Restitution paid to victim/s

-DUI Charges or a DUI Conviction damages your reputation.
+Criminal penalties for DUI Charges or a DUI Conviction damages your reputation.
 It also creates a strain on personal and professional relationships.
 The impact may be felt for years because employers, credit bureaus, educational institutions, landlords and other organizations will have access to your criminal record to conduct a background check.
 This is how DUI charges can impact your life

 Aggravating Factors that can Enhance Punishment